The Daily Star (Lebanon): History

 The paper was founded in 1952 by Kamel Mrowa, the publisher of the Arabic daily Al-Hayat, to serve the growing number of expatriates brought by the oil industry.
-First circulating in Lebanon and then expanding throughout the region, it not only relayed news about foreign workers' home countries, but also served to keep them informed about the region.
+The Daily Star was established as an English supplement of Al-Hayat.
+First circulating in Lebanon and then expanding throughout the region, The Daily Star not only relayed news about foreign workers' home countries, but also served to keep them informed about the region.
 By the 1960s, it was the leading English language newspaper in the Middle East.

 Upon the death of Mrowa in 1966, his widow Salma El Bissar took over the paper, running it until the outbreak of the Lebanese Civil War forced the suspension of publication.
 With peace hopes running high in the beginning of 1983, the paper restarted publication under the guidance of Mrowa's sons, but the intensification of the war again put the paper under pressure.
 The flight of the intelligentsia from the country depleted the paper's staff and its readership.
 Still, it continued as a daily until mid 1985 and then as a weekly for another year, before ceasing publication once again.
 One of daily's early editors was Jihad Khazen.

 With the arrival of peace in 1991, and the development of a rebuilding program three years later, the paper again looked to publish.
 With Kamel's first son Jamil Mroue as leader, printing was recommenced in 1996 with modern presses, experienced foreign journalists, and Lebanese staff.

 In 2004, The Daily Star merged its Lebanon and regional editions choosing to focus on Lebanese expatriates in the Persian Gulf region.
-The unified edition appeared in all countries except for Kuwait which had its own local edition published in partnership with Al-Watan, a Kuwaiti Arabic language daily.
+The unified edition appeared in most countries except for Kuwait which had its own local edition published in partnership with Al-Watan, a Kuwaiti Arabic language daily.

-In 2006, the newspaper announced that its paper would soon be available in print in the United States.

 For two weeks (14 January to 31 January 2009), the printing of the paper was suspended by a Lebanese court order after financial difficulties.
 The website was not being updated either.
 The newspaper resumed publishing the second week of February 2009 with certain agreements with creditors about payment of accumulating debt.

 On 4 February 2020, the newspaper announced a temporary suspension of its print publication owing to financial difficulties.

 On 13 October 2021, the newspaper said its online news coverage had been temporarily suspended due to "circumstances beyond our control."
 Several weeks later, on 31 October 2021, its editor-in-chief Nadim Ladki told employees that the newspaper was officially shutting down.
-Some of the writers and reporters who contributed to The Daily Star include Mirella Hodeib, Wassim Mroueh, Hussein Dakroub, Jim Quilty, Ryan Shultz, Alex Rowell, Joseph Haboush, Venetia Rainey, Olivia Alabaster, Samya Kullab, Ghinwa Obeid, Benjamin Redd, Abby Sewell, Kareem Shaheen, Nizar Hassan, Edy Semaan, Justin Salhani, Heba Nasser, Timour Azhari, Emily Lewis, Beckie Strum, Hashem Osseiran, Dana Khraiche, Susan Wilson, Mazin Sidahmed, Lizzie Porter, Meris Lutz, and Ryan Stultz.
-Some of the photojournalists that contributed to the newspaper include Hasan Shaaban and Mohamad Azakir.